Wednesday, January 8, 2025

 EXPORT NEWS:

-• 120,000 metric tons of corn for delivery to unknown destinations during the 2024/2025 marketing year.
+• Private exporters reported sales of 120,000 metric tons of soybeans for delivery to unknown destinations during the 2024/2025 marketing year.

 Have a good day!